-People told us on the day of the inspection that they were able to get appointments when they needed them.
+Patients told us on the day of the inspection that they were able to get appointments when they needed them.

-The practice had a system in place to assess:
+The practice had a system to assess:

 - whether a home visit was clinically necessary; and - the urgency of the need for medical attention.